Aus Steam '88: History

-Delivery Runs
+Delivery runs

 On Friday 14 October 1988, the Rail Transport Museum's 4201 and the Canberra Railway Museum's 1210 left Goulburn with the first southbound tour train.
 It was to have included the Lachlan Valley Railway's 5367 but that engine failed with eccentric problems and was not able to make the journey.
 3112 also failed on that day, but was able to meet up with 1210 later the next day.
 4201 was substituting for the LVR's 4204 which failed motor traction problems.
 The train was split at Yass Junction.
 In the gathering dusk and rain, 1210 set off alone on the main line for Cootamundra, with a water gin and four end platform carriages, followed by the 42 class locomotive with the rest of the carriages.
 The locomotives were hauling a UK tour party train for the event.

-On Saturday 15 October 3112 met up with 1210 overnight and set off from Albury to Melbourne.
+On Saturday 15 October 1988, 3112 met up with 1210 overnight and set off from Albury to Melbourne.
 A parallel run had been planned with the Victorian Railways J515 south of Seymour, but it had to be abandoned due to the standard gauge locomotive's late running.
 R761 left Melbourne that day to meet up with 3801, the Railways of Australia Bicentennial Train, for a parallel run to Melbourne.
 3801 departed Sydney with the Bicentennial Train, assisted by 5910 from Campbelltown to Goulburn.

-On Sunday 16 October 3801 paralleled with R761 from Wodonga all the way to Melbourne.
-On the same day, the Flying Scotsman was unloaded at Sydney Harbour from the deck of the New Zealand Pacific and hauled to the Eveleigh Railway Workshops.
-On 17 October 4201 hauled the various carriages that had been left in Albury by 1210 and 3112 to Melbourne.
+On Sunday 16 October 1988, 3801 paralleled with R761 from Wodonga all the way to Melbourne.
+On the same day, the Flying Scotsman was unloaded at Sydney Harbour from the deck of the P&O charter ship New Zealand Pacific and hauled to the Eveleigh Railway Workshops.
+On Monday 17 October 1988, 4201 hauled the various carriages that had been left in Albury by 1210 and 3112 to Melbourne.